Ethical and Sustainability Code for I-DEST Travellers

 The goal of I-DEST is to help visitors make more conscious, responsible, and sustainable travel decisions.
 We believe that travel is not just an experience but also a connection: a connection with local communities, the natural environment, cultural heritage, and the service providers who work tirelessly every day to ensure a destination remains liveable, lovable, and visitable.
 This code of ethics is for those who choose destinations, activities, accommodations, dining venues, baths, natural attractions, cultural experiences, or active tourism services with the help of I-DEST.
 It is not a collection of prohibitions but a guide on how travel can be joyful, safe, respectful, and sustainable at the same time.

-1. Prepare before you travel
+1. Get informed before you travel

 2. Respect local communities